DylanPho/CSCI-3412-Algorithms/README.md

 - CSCI 2511 – Discrete Structure

 # Course Goals
-At the completion of the semester, the I will gain the following knowledge:
+At the completion of the semester, I will gain the following knowledge:
 1. Understand the design techniques of algorithms
 2. Understand how to analyze the performance of algorithms
 3. Be able to implement and test the algorithms discussed in the class